icanseeformiles/nutshell/README.md

 # nutshell
-A tiny python library for deep learning
+A tiny python library for deep learning with Keras

 ## Summary